Meggot/oulipo/gateway/README.md

  3. make sure all containers are removed using:  `docker rm $(docker ps -a -q)`
  4. remove all images. docker rmi $(docker images -q)
  4. run using `docker-compose up -d`

+--KSQL---

+To connect to the KSQL terminal once the server comes online using docker-compose, use the following command:

+`docker-compose exec ksql-cli ksql http://ksql-server:8088`

+Set topic history retrieval using:

+`SET 'auto.offset.reset' = 'earliest';`

+to view a topics content use:

+`print 'account-creation' from BEGINNING`